RoCE - Rocky

 Hosts side

-An important point to remember is: because RDMA traffic bypasses the kernel it cannot be monitored using tcpdump, wireshark or other similar tools.
+An important point to remember is: that because RDMA traffic bypasses the kernel it cannot be monitored using tcpdump, Wireshark, or other similar tools.
 Except if the NIC is able to monitor this kind of traffic.

 With NVIDIA/Mellanox ConnectX cards, there is a special flag to activate with ethtool.
 You can find a good example here: https://community.mellanox.com/s/article/how-to-dump-rdma-traffic-using-the-inbox-tcpdump-tool–connectx-4-x